 Application : Applied

-Explanation on application of the practice The Board Charter sets out the responsibilities of the Board and Board Committees, the Chairman and CEO, matters reserved and delegated by the Board and proceedings of Directors.
+Explanation on application of the practice : The Board Charter sets out the responsibilities of the Board and Board Committees, the Chairman and CEO, matters reserved and delegated by the Board and proceedings of Directors.
 The Board Charter is reviewed periodically by the Board and published on the Company's Website.

-Explanation for : departure
+Explanation for departure :

-Large companies are r encouraged to complete to equired to complete the columns below.
-Non-large companies are ne columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :